 Attorney general lawsuit against the Trump Foundation

-The lawsuit alleged that the Trump Foundation effectively became an illegal arm of the Trump campaign, with emails showing that then-campaign manager Corey Lewandowski directed the foundation’s spending, even though that is illegal.
+The lawsuit alleges that the Trump Foundation effectively became an illegal arm of the Trump campaign, with emails showing that then-campaign manager Corey Lewandowski directed the foundation’s spending, even though that is illegal.
 The attorney general’s office is seeking over $2.8 million in restitution, stating that is the sum that the foundation raised in illegal in-kind campaign contributions.

 Tax department investigation into the Trump Foundation

 About a month after the attorney general’s office announced its lawsuit, The New York Times reported that the state Department of Taxation and Finance opened an investigation to examine whether the Donald J. Trump Foundation violated state tax law.
+While it is expected to cover some of the same ground as the lawsuit, this criminal investigation could uncover further information, such as Trump’s tax returns.
+The agency can refer its findings to law enforcement, such as the attorney general’s office, at the close of the investigation if it reveals criminal activity, or it could present the findings to a grand jury.

 A day after Cohen’s guilty plea in federal court, the department subpoenaed Cohen for this investigation, requesting documents relating to the Trump Foundation.
 The night of that plea, Cohen’s lawyer Lanny Davis made appearances on cable news, telling CNN that his client “has information about Mr. Trump that would be of interest both in Washington as well as New York state,” and telling MSNBC off-air that Cohen has information about the Trump Foundation that would be of interest to the New York attorney general.

-In addition to investigating the pay-off to Daniels and whether or not it violated campaign finance laws, reports emerged that Cohen was under investigation for over $20 million in loans related to his taxi business.
+In addition to investigating the pay off to Daniels and whether or not it violated campaign finance laws, reports emerged that Cohen was under investigation for over $20 million in loans related to his taxi business.
 Cohen pleaded guilty to eight counts, including tax evasion, bank fraud and campaign finance violations.
 As part of his plea, Cohen admitted to paying Daniels and one other woman in exchange for their silence regarding alleged affairs with Trump.
 He implicated the president as well, saying that he arranged those payments at then-candidate Trump’s behest.

 The plea reignited an ongoing debate about whether or not a sitting president can be indicted, since one has now been directly implicated in a crime.
 Following Cohen’s plea, Trump said he knew about the payment after the fact, but said that since the money did not come from his campaign account, it was not illegal.
 This is not true.